chenby04/Disaster-Message-Classifier/README.md

 ## About The Project
 When diaster happens, people rely on social media and text messages to request for help.
 If these messages can be processed in a timely and precise manner, there is a higher chance that people with needs can be connected to the appropriate disaster relief agency.

-Inspired by this need, this project trains a **supervised machine learning model** to automatically process diaster messages and classify people's needs into 36 categories, such as "clothing", "child_alone", and "shelter".
+Inspired by this need, this project trains a ***supervised machine learning model*** to automatically process diaster messages and classify people's needs into 36 categories, such as "clothing", "food", and "shelter".
 The training dataset is a set of real messages collected following diasters, where each message has been labeled with one or more classes of needs.
-This project also builds a **web application** under the Flask framework, which allows an emergency worker to input a message and get classification results instantly.
+This project also builds a ***web application*** under the Flask framework, which allows an emergency worker to input a message and get classification results instantly.

 ## Getting Started
-### Prerequisites
+- Prerequisites

-### Installation
 - Clone the repo
    ```
    git clone https://github.com/chenby04/disaster_message_classifier.git
    ```
 - File descriptions

     This project has three main folders.
 The `app` folder holds the Flask-based web application.
 The `data` folder holds the raw dataset, the script for an ETL pipeline, and the cleaned data.
-The `models` folder holds the script for a ML pipeline and the trained model.
+The `models` folder holds the script for an ML pipeline and the trained model.
    ```
    disaster_message_classifier/
     - app/